Curvu/Curvu-Theme/README.md

 <h1> Simplicity </h1>
 This theme was made of some snippets and my tests.
-Big thanks to those who helped me.
+\nBig thanks to those who helped me.

 ### Installation